Executive summary

 Relevance

-The National Institute on Drug Abuse finds that 65% percent of the United States prison population suffers from a substance abuse disorder, with an additional 20% of that toal being on drugs when committing their crime.
-Furthermore, The Prison Policy Initiative discovered that the percentage of those suffering from a substance abuse disorder in prison far outweighed those not incarcerated.
-Proper treatment for incarcerated individuals with substance abuse disorders has become increasingly relevant as the percentage of state prison deaths attributed to drugs and alcohol intoxication has increased.
-The treatments offered in jails and prisons are currently not effective, or not offered at all.
+Proper treatment for incarcerated individuals with substance abuse disorders has become increasingly relevant, as the percentage of state prison deaths attributed to drugs and alcohol intoxication continues to increase.
+The treatments currently offered in prisons are either not effective or not offered at all.
 The Prison Policy Initiative cites that less than two-thirds of the 3,000 local jails within the United States screen people for opioid use disorder when admitted, and only half provide medications for incarcerated individuals facing withdrawal.
 As for prisons, although 81% offer some form of treatment, only 10% receive clinical treatment.
 This suggests that most treatments are self-help or peer-based, causing them to be less effective.
-This data provides the perspective that a change must be made to drug courts, as the rate of incarcerated individuals with drug abuse disorders is increasing, and thus, a subsequent increase in deaths.
+These findings emphasize that a change must be made to prevent a further rise in drug-related deaths.

 History